mechwiz/maze_world/README.md

 To read more about each part, see my portfolio post [here](https://mechwiz.github.io/Portfolio/prey.html).
 This repo's purpose is to highlight all of the differenct modules designed and created for the **Maze Fabrication** part above.

 ## Maze Fabrication
 There are two parts to designing the maze within which the 3-D simulations will occur.
-The obvious part is designing the full-scale maze which will look something like the picture below based on the specs described in my portfolio post.
+The obvious part is designing the full-scale maze which looks something like the picture below based on the specs described in my portfolio post.

 <div align="center"> <img src="rough_full_scale_model/imgs/MazeRender1.png" width="700px"/></div>

-The full-scale maze will include around 349 hexagonal cells and will be roughly 11ft long by 8.6ft wide by 0.5ft tall.
-Due to the large size of the maze, it would make sense for the pieces to be modular so that assembly and takedown is relatively straightforward.
-Furthermore, well designed modular pieces could potentailly lead to being able to construct differently sized mazes to explore even more kinds of predator-prey scenarios.
+The full-scale maze includes 349 hexagonal cells and is roughly 8ft long by 6.25ft wide by 0.5ft tall.
+Due to the large size of the maze, the pieces are modular so that assembly and takedown is relatively straightforward.

-This leads to the second part of the maze design - building a small-scale version so that testing with the other parts of the project (i.e. controlling the Sphero robots with ROS via Image Processing) can be done.
-This way, if any modificaitons to the small scale maze needs to be done in the interest of the other parts, they can be incorporated into the full-scale maze design.
+Before building the full-scale maze, a small-scale version was made so that testing with the other parts of the project (i.e. controlling the Sphero robots with ROS via Image Processing) could be done.
+This way, if any modificaitons to the small scale maze had to be done in the interest of the other parts, they could be incorporated into the full-scale maze design.
+These changes are discussed in the **Full Scale Maze Design** section.

 ### Small Scale Maze Design
 The small-scale maze design assembly model and actual laser-cut model are shown side by side below: